 At the time of the diversion, the flight was cruising at 38,000 feet, maintaining an average speed of 820 km/h (510 mph).
 The aircraft was located 620 nautical miles southwest of Anchorage when the issue was first detected.
 The flight had already been airborne for 5 hours before the crew began to consider diverting to LAX.

-⚠️ The Technical Issue: Rolls-Royce Trent XWB Engine Anti-Ice System Failure
+Engine Anti-Ice System Failure Explained

 While cruising over the North Pacific, the aircraft encountered a malfunction in the engine anti-ice system of its Rolls-Royce Trent XWB engines.
 This system is critical for preventing ice buildup on engine components, which is essential for the aircraft’s safe operation in cold, high-altitude conditions like those encountered over the Pacific.

-Why This Was a Concern:
+Why This Was a Concern

 If left unresolved, the malfunction could have escalated, increasing the risk of engine failure.
 With the aircraft far from nearby airports, continuing to Tokyo was not a viable option.
 Diverting to LAX, a major Delta hub, was the safest decision, offering immediate access to maintenance facilities and Rolls-Royce engine specialists.